microbit-foundation/microbit-simulator/README.md

 If you want to force a rebuild of the image, run `npm run build:dockerimage-clean`.

 If you want to reset all cloned repositories to their initial state, run `npm run wipe-dependencies` and `npm run init`.

+## Testing

+Follow the testing instructions in the [MicroPython simulator](https://github.com/geowor01/micropython) README.